Alpha diversity

 Recommendation

-Guidelines for alpha diversity: Cassol, Ibañez, and Bustamante (2025)
+Guidelines for alpha diversity, to capture complementary views: Cassol, Ibañez, and Bustamante (2025)

 • Dominance: Berger-Parker